cs0320-s24/mock-mshaffe3-paparekh/README.md

 4. Now, the user can enter the following commands
    - mode: to switch between verbose or brief modes
    - load <csv file>: to load a particular CSV
+     - ("stardata.csv", "censusdata.csv", and "noHeaders.csv") are valid options for this mocked project
-   - view: to view a CSV file in a formatted table
+   - view: to view a CSV file in a formatted table.
+If no CSV is loaded, it should display an error message response.
-   - search <column> <value>: to search for a <value> item in the <column> specified
+   - search <column> <value>: to search for a <value> item in the <column> specified. <column> can be a numerical index or a column header name.
+     - You can also input just a value without an identifier.
+     - If no CSV is loaded, it should display an error message response
-5. After enter a command, click Submit to input the command in the REPL
+5. After enter a command, click Submit to input the command in the REPL.

 # Collaboration

-Besides attending collab hours, no outside collaboration was conducted.
+Besides attending collab section and conceptual hours, no outside collaboration was conducted.